Primary Navigation Mobile

 Range and charging

-Every Ioniq 9 is capable of a massive 350kW charging, due to the same technology and platform that underpins many of Hyundai and Kia’s electric cars.
-That allows for the huge battery to be charged very quickly – but we’ll have to hang on to find out exactly how fast.
+Every Ioniq 9 is capable of a massive 350kW charging speed, due to the same technology and platform that underpins many of Hyundai and Kia’s electric cars.
+That allows for the huge battery to be charged from 10-80% in just 24 minutes on a powerful enough charger.
+It has 11kW AC charging capability which enables 0-100% in around 11 hours, so expect to add around three hours to that for a typical 7.4kW wallbox.

 What’s it like to drive?

-We tested a Performance AWD model while in Korea.
-Despite the name, though, the Ioniq 9 in general is designed to be a large and comfortable family bus.
+We tested a Performance AWD model while in Korea and subsequently in the UK.
+Despite the name, all versions of the Ioniq 9 are designed to be large and luxurious transportation, so comfort is the focus here.

 What else should I know?